scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Touch
 - **Duration:** instant

-Shine blinding light in a cone infront of you.
-A cone of light 3 tiles long shines from you.
-Each creature must make a Stamina save vs your spellcasting, on fail they are blinded until the end of their next turn.
+You create a cone of blinding light 3 tiles long and 3 tiles wide.
+Each creature in the light must make a Stamina save vs your spellcasting, on fail they are blinded until the end of their next turn.
 If the creature is sensitive to daylight or bright light they also take 1 wound in Holy damage.

-The the length of the cone increases by 1 for every level above 1st.
+The the length and width of the cone increases by 1 for every level above 1st.

 ___
 #### Tremor